christocarr/Quiz-You/README.md

 # get-quizzed

-Still in the early development stage.

 A simple quiz game to test your front end development knowledge.
+Built with vanilla JavaScript, HTML and CSS.

+Download the code and run the ```index.html``` file in your favourite browser.

 ## Issues

 ~~Can't show less than three answers.
 If two answers are sent to the DOM a value of undefined is shown for the third.~~ Fixed by using DOM manipulation.

-Need to display html and js syntax to display relevant questions.